-Defy-All were motorcycles produced from 1921 to 1923, to a design by a Mr. Craddock, at Stalybridge, Cheshire.
+The Defy-All was produced from 1921 to 1923 by the Supreme Motor Co to a design by a Mr. Craddock of Stalybridge, Cheshire.

 The first engine used in the design was a 269cc two-stroke Villiers Mk IV, with two-speed Sturmey-Archer gearbox and chain-cum-belt transmission.
 This was followed by Blackburne 348cc and 549cc sv-engined models.
 The machine had leaf spring front forks and triangulated rear fork suspension.
 Despite its name, little came of it and the firm failed to survive.

 The Defy-all Lightweight - the Product of a Well-known Designer.

 PERHAPS the most interesting point of the Defy-all spring frame, apart from the refreshing originality of its carrier design, is the fact that it may be locked up solidly as a rigid assembly should a spring break.

 It is a simple design, but, nevertheless, promises to be most efficient in action.

 Mr. Caddick [sic], the designer (who, incidentally, was associated with the design of another well-known spring frame machine which has given most satisfactory service on the road for some years past), has followed the usual practice of pivoting the rear stays just behind the gear box.
 Another pair of stays and a curved vertical tube complete the rear wheel member.
 The curved tube is linked to a very much "humped" four-leaf spring, which, in turn, is housed at one end just behind the saddle-pillar, and at its lower extremity is linked to the saddle tube.

 Insulating the Rear Lamp.